moorepants/learn-multibody-dynamics/loads.rst

-:math:`k` is the nonlinear contact stiffness, :math:`n` is the stiffness exponent, :math:`z` the contact penetration, :math:`\dot{z}` is the penetration velocity, and :math:`c` is the hysterias damping factor.
-The damping scales with the penetration depth. :math:`k` and :math:`c` can be determined from the material properties and the shape of the colliding objects and can be related to the coefficient of restitution. :math:`n` is typically :math:`3/2`.
+:math:`k` is the nonlinear contact stiffness, :math:`n` is the stiffness exponent, :math:`z` the contact penetration, :math:`\dot{z}` is the penetration velocity, and :math:`c` is the hysteresis damping factor.
+The damping scales with the penetration depth. :math:`k` and :math:`c` can be determined from the material properties and the shape of the colliding objects and can be related to the coefficient of restitution. :math:`n` is :math:`3/2` based on the Hertzian contact theory.

 .. _Hertzian contact theory: https://en.wikipedia.org/wiki/Contact_mechanics